 When these providers suffer an outage, which is not uncommon, users lose access not only to an important communications tool but also to a vital data store and search capability.
 In short, the PowerPoint decks, Word docs and PDFs that the entire workforce relies upon, suddenly become unavailable.

 The loss of access to this critical unstructured data comes with a serious business cost which, according to Gartner, weighs in at as much as $5,600 per minute.
 On the ground, lost business opportunities and missed deadlines do not stop piling up just because it is inside the Microsoft ’99.9% uptime’ guarantee.

 Such problems can be avoided with an email archiving strategy which, while not as eye-catching for many cyber security and risk teams as stopping next-generation attacks, is a vital piece of data security hygiene.

-While suites such as Office 365 do have basic email archiving, as with many native applications, they fall short of the advanced solutions offered by specialist providers.
+While suites such as Microsoft 365 do have basic email archiving, as with many native applications, they fall short of the advanced solutions offered by specialist providers.

 The contemporary email archiving solution should, as a bare minimum, provide users with always-on access to all email history.

 Email archiving should be implemented alongside Emergency Inbox functionality which allows a user to continue to receive, read and reply to email should the primary email service fail.
 The Emergency Inbox typically includes access to 7-30 days of email history, with the archive enabling access to older message stores.
 Combined, these features provide the employee base with a failover mechanism to maintain operations in the event of downtime.